How to Buy a Lab-Grown Diamond Engagement Ring Online (2026 Buyer’s Guide)

 Consider the different types of metals

-This isn’t necessarily a bad thing as some people appreciate the warm glow of the diamond and setting – but it’s something to consider when choosing the metal.
+This isn’t necessarily a bad thing, as some people appreciate the warm glow of the diamond and setting, but it’s something to consider when choosing the metal.
 And if you do pick a gold setting, then go ahead and drop the diamond color grade a few notches.

-Step 4: Choose an online lab-grown diamond retailer
+Step 4: Choose an Online Lab-Grown Diamond Retailer

 Now that you have hopefully decided on an engagement ring, the next step is to find a reputable online retailer.
 The best places to shop for an engagement ring have HD images, high-quality videos, and all the information you need to carry out your due diligence.
-In addition, many of our preferred diamond retailers have gemologists on staff that will expertly guide you through your lab-grown diamond engagement ring purchase.
+In addition, many of our preferred diamond retailers have gemologists on staff who will expertly guide you through your lab-grown diamond engagement ring purchase.

 Find the best place to buy lab-grown diamond engagement rings guide